Arun-DevCode/Javascript-masterclass-guide/README.md

   container.appendChild(newDiv);
 </script>

-Exercise
-Real-Time Task: Create a button that, when clicked, adds a new paragraph element with user-input text to a container div.
+ExerciseReal-Time Task: Create a button that, when clicked, adds a new paragraph element with user-input text to a container div.

-9. Assignment: 7 DOM Programs
+Assignment: 7 DOM Programs
-Overview
-Practice DOM manipulation with these programs:
+OverviewPractice DOM manipulation with these programs:

 Change text color on button click.
 Toggle visibility of an element.